Averaging lemmas and hypoellipticity: Applications

-It is also reasonable to expect pointwise regularity provided that the advection velocity $u$ is regular enough.
-For instance, building upon the Sobolev regularity given by Corollary~\ref{kol-sobolev}, a subsequent step could involve establishing the H\"older regularity for solutions to \eqref{gkol2}, potentially following techniques from \cite{GM}.
+\end{corollary} It is also reasonable to expect pointwise regularity if the advection velocity $u$ possesses the same amount of regularity.
 While relevant, this issue diverges from the primary focus of this article.